chrisb1989/OpenFL/README.md

-# OpenFL scripts do not work in Python 3.8, Use 2.7 instead.
+# Modules in the OpenFL scripts directory are for Python 2.7
+# Use the modules in Python3-OpenFL for Python 3.8 (The Python 2.7 versions will be put into an archive folder eventually)

 # OpenFL
 This repository contains an API for interfacing with the Form 1/1+ 3D printer.